bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *[What is Linear Regression?; Statistics Solutions (2013)](https://www.statisticssolutions.com/what-is-linear-regression/)*

+> In basic regression analysis, the dependent variable is the quantity we want to predict or explain, usually forming the vertical y-axis of a graph, and is also known as the response variable.
+The independent variable is the quantity we use to make the prediction or explanation, generally forming the horizontal x-axis of a graph, and is also known as the explanatory variable.
+The gradient — slope — is also known as the regression coefficient.

+> The meaning of these gradients depends entirely on our assumptions about the relationship between the variables being studied.
+For correlation data, the gradient indicates how much the dependent variable would be expected to change, on average, if we observe a difference of one unit in the independent variable.
+If, however, we assumed a causal relationship, then the interpretation of the gradient would be very different — it would be the expected change in the dependent variable if we intervened and changed the independent variable by one unit.

+> Statistical models have two main components.
+First, a mathematical formula that expresses a deterministic, predictable component, such as the straight line fit that allows us to predict a child’s height from the parent’s height.
+But the deterministic part of a model will never be a perfect representation of the observed world.
+The difference between what the model predicts and what actually happens is the second component of a model, known as the residual error — although it may sound misleading, it is simply the inevitable inability of a model to represent exactly what we observe.
+Thus, in sum, we assume that: observation = deterministic model + residual error.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

+### What is Regression to Mean?
+> Regression to the mean occurs when more extreme responses tend to revert and move closer to the mean in the long run, since some contribution to their initially extreme character happened merely by chance.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is Bias?
 > In statistics, bias is the difference between the expected value of an estimator and its estimand. [...] (it) refers to results that are systematically off the mark.
 Think archery where your bow is sighted incorrectly.
 High bias doesn’t mean you’re shooting all over the place (that’s high variance), but may cause a perfect archer hit below the bullseye all the time.